t-beigbeder/otvl_cabri/doc/gscli.md

 # Getting started with Cabri DSS using CLI

+## Getting the application

+The [repository](https://github.com/t-beigbeder/otvl_cabri) for this tool is hosted on GitHub, where its binaries can also be [downloaded](https://github.com/t-beigbeder/otvl_cabri/releases) for some target platforms.

+For other platforms or any other reason, you can build the application from source code, as explained on this [page](build.md).

+## Syntax

 The reference documentation for the CLI is provided [here](cliref.md).

 When in doubt with a command syntax, use the `--help` or `-h` flag, for instance: